Room Draw FAQs

 I have an approved ADA accommodation.
 Can I still proceed through grouping and participate in suite selection?

 Based on what your accommodation is and the inventory available in your residential college, your accommodation may require that you form a group of a specific configuration or may require that you are pre-assigned* a room by the Housing Office.
 Students will receive notification about what is necessary to meet their accommodation in the Housing Portal when Group Formation opens.
-For additional information, please visit the Additional Resources page.
+For additional information, please visit the Additional Resources page

 *Students in this category will not participate in grouping nor room selection.